Nosferatu: Release

 Shortly before the premiere, an advertisement campaign was placed in issue #21 of the magazine Bühne und Film, with a summary, scene and work photographs, production reports, and essays, including a treatment on vampirism by Albin Grau.
 Nosferatu opened in the Netherlands on 16 February 1922 at the Hague Flora and Olympia cinemas.
 Nosferatu premiered in Germany on 4 March 1922 in the Marmorsaal of the Berlin Zoological Garden.
 This was planned as a large society evening entitled Das Fest des Nosferatu (Festival of Nosferatu), and guests were asked to arrive dressed in Biedermeier costume.
 The German cinema premiere itself took place on 15 March 1922 at Berlin's Primus-Palast.

 The 1930s sound version Die zwölfte Stunde – Eine Nacht des Grauens (The Twelfth Hour: A Night of Horror), which is less commonly known, was a completely unauthorized and re-edited version of the film.
 It was released in Vienna, Austria on 16 May 1930 with sound-on-disc accompaniment and a recomposition of Hans Erdmann's original score by Georg Fiebiger, a German production manager and composer of film music.
 It had an alternative ending lighter than the original and the characters were renamed again; Count Orlok's name was changed to Prince Wolkoff, Knock became Karsten, Hutter and Ellen became Kundberg and Margitta, and Annie was changed to Maria.
 This version, of which Murnau was unaware, contained many scenes filmed by Murnau but not previously released.
-It also contained additional footage not filmed by Murnau but by a cameraman Günther Krampf under the direction of Waldemar Roger (also known as Waldemar Ronger), supposedly also a film editor and lab chemist.
+It also contained additional footage not filmed by Murnau but by a cameraman, Günther Krampf, under the direction of Waldemar Roger (also known as Waldemar Ronger).
 The name of director F. W. Murnau is no longer mentioned in the credits.
 This version, lasting approximately 80 minutes, was presented on 5 June 1981 at the Cinémathèque Française.